 The scenery, as you can image, is outstanding along Canyon Overlook trail.
 The trail will take you over slickrock with views of interesting hoodoos (strange rock formations) that can be seen in almost every direction.

 The twist and turns of the famous Zion Switchbacks, similar to the swithchbacks we drove on the Moki Dugway in Utah, can be seen at the trails end.
 The switchbacks are located at the west entrance to the tunnel.
 This winding road that doubles back on itself has been known to be thrilling to some while scary to others.
 However you regard the drive you’d have to agree the surrounding vistas are magnificent.

 At the end of Canyon Overlook Trail the scene is breathtaking.
 Towering cliffs can be seen in the distance with lower Zion Canyon below.
 A fenced view point, located to the right of this image, gives you an impressive view of the scenery below.
 At this point you will be directly above the Great Arch which is pictured below.

 The Great Arch in Zion National Park seen from the other side of the canyon.
 You can see the Canyon Overlook Trail viewpoint where we hiked to above the Great Arch…breathtaking.
-Click the photo to zoom in and see the people at the overlook (they are the tiny white spots!).
-This photo was taken near the west entrance of the tunnel around the switchbacks.
+The photo above was taken near the west entrance of the tunnel around the switchbacks.